ioquatix/jquery-syntax/README.txt

 *** License ***

-The "jQuery.Syntax" is licensed under the GNU AGPLv3.
+The "jQuery.Syntax" project is licensed under the GNU AGPLv3.
 Copyright 2010 Samuel Williams.
 All rights reserved.

 For more information, please see http://www.oriontransfer.co.nz/software/jquery-syntax